0xHiteshPatel/appsvcs_integration_iapp/docs/userguide/module2/lab6.rst

 SSL/TLS Resource Deployment via URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We will now modify the deployment to dynamically load SSL/TLS resources from a remote server.
+This functionality allows users to integrate |appsvcs| deployments with third party PKI solutions.
+Additionally the variable substitution functionality described in :ref:`policies_url` is also available.

 ..
 NOTE::
     To complete this lab you must have a web server configured as detailed in the :ref:`ug_lab_environment`